bbartling/BAC0-GUI/README.md

 $ pip install -r requirements.txt

 # start the app
-# by default runs on host port 0.0.0.0
+# by default runs on host IP address of 0.0.0.0
-# to access restAPI from a different device
+# to access the restAPI from a different device
 $ python flaskapp.py
 ```